FlorianSLZ/IntuneWin32Deployer/README.md

 Create and deploy winget and chocolatey (win32) apps to Intune with one click!

 ## Installation
-To install just downlaod the whole repository and execute the "INSTALL_Intune-Win32-Deployer.ps1" in the roor folder.
+To install just download the whole repository and execute the "INSTALL_Intune-Win32-Deployer.ps1" in the root folder.
-This will copy the program files to your local Appdata and creates a shortcut in the startmenu. (no Desktop icon, cause I don't inke those).
+This will copy the program files to your local Appdata and creates a shortcut in the start menu. (no Desktop icon, cause I don't like those).

-In addintion the the installer ask you if you want to install and winget (as an admin).
+In addition the installer asks you if you want to install winget and chocolatey (as an admin).

 ## Blogpost / Wiki
-An overview and some how-to's i put togoter on my blog:
+An overview and some how-to's I put together on my blog: [The "Intune Win32 Deployer"](https://scloud.work/en/intune-win32-deployer/)

-If you have any questions or ideas feel free to place them in the comment.
+If you have an

+## Demo